yuvalsultan/messaging_app/README.md

 ## Usage

-The application works through post and get commands.
+The application works through post and get commands and includes a user interface on localhost weebpage when running the program.
 Post request should include a messae, sender and recipient, like the following:
 {
     "msg": "wuzup",